José de Paula

-José Alberto de Paula Carmona (born March 4, 1988) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.
+José Alberto de Paula Carmona (born March 4, 1988) is a Dominican professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the New York Yankees.

 Career

 San Diego Padres

 On November 1, 2006, de Paula signed with the San Diego Padres organization as an international free agent.
 He made his professional debut in 2007 with the Dominican Summer League Padres, recording a 2.44 ERA in 14 games (13 starts).
 De Paula spent the 2008 season with the rookie-level Arizona League Padres, pitching to a 3.57 ERA across 13 starts.
 The following season, he appeared in only two games for the Low-A Eugene Emeralds.

 De Paula spent the 2010 season with the Single-A Fort Wayne TinCaps, appearing in 20 games (14 starts) and posting an 8–5 record and 3.27 ERA with 69 strikeouts across 85 1/3 innings pitched.
 The following season, he progressed to the High-A Lake Elsinore Storm, where he made 26 appearances (23 starts) and logged a 10–5 record and 5.22 ERA with 87 strikeouts in 112 innings of work.
 On November 18, 2011, the Padres added de Paula to their 40-man roster to protect him from the Rule 5 draft.

 De Paula spent the entire 2012 season on the restricted list after it was revealed that he was one year older than the Padres originally believed.
 In 2013, de Paula made 14 starts for the Double-A San Antonio Missions, registering a 4–6 record and 3.86 ERA with 57 strikeouts across 74 2/3 innings of work.
 On November 20, 2013, de Paula was designated for assignment after multiple prospects were added to the roster.